Classifier Surrogates: Sharing AI-based Searches with the World: Bayesian Neural Networks

 \subsection{Mean-Field Gaussian Variational Inference (VIB)}

-To infer a Bayesian uncertainty on the network output, that is the \textit{epistemic uncertainty}, we approximate the posterior distribution $p\left(\theta \mid x\right)$ of the weights of $\tilde{v}_t(x, \theta)$ by an uncorrelated Normal distribution $\tilde{p}(\theta)$~\cite{bbb_blundell2015weight}.
+A first way to relate the the weigth posterior $\pi\left(\theta \mid \mathcal{D}\right)$ to a CNF is to approximate it with an uncorrelated Normal distribution $\tilde{\pi}(\theta)$~\cite{bbb_blundell2015weight}.
 This approximation is usually inferred during optimization of the network, by minimizing the Kullback-Leibler divergence ($D_\mathrm{KL}$) between the posterior and its approximation